Wendy Greenberg, Soil Science Society of America. Adapted with permission.

 - Plastic sandwich bags, markers, and newspaper for desks (if bringing samples inside)

-- Make a table on your data sheet with columns for: Horizon Depth Color Texture Organisms
+3. Make a table on your data sheet with columns for:

-Dig carefully until you reach the subsoil.
+4. Dig carefully until you reach the subsoil.
 How do you know?
 Something about the soil will change, most likely the color, and maybe also the texture.
-Dig into the subsoil for a sample of that too.
-(The term "subsoil" is used here to mean any soil beneath topsoil.
-Technically, what is under the topsoil might not be subsoil.)

 Note for teachers: If you dig a small pit in advance near the school, this approach can work well for a whole class.
 It's best to have a smooth vertical face on one side of the pit for measuring depths.
 It is also helpful to pile up some subsoil for student sampling.